comebacktomorrow/provideoserver-control/readme.md

 To get the application running, download the latest binary and run it on the same machines as PVS.
 This app accesses the PVS Playlist XML file to get its metadata, which provides access to things like frame rate, codec and resolution.

+- The web interface can be accessed from http://localhost:port/
+- The Production control screen can be accessed from localhost:port/producer/producer.html
+- The Stage Display output can be accessed from localhost:port/producer/stage.html

 ## Requirements

  1. This app **does not support In and Out points**.
 These are not updated